biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 P. How do I scale arrows in the plot.
 Use -z and a number to weight how much the metadata influences the rotation (number between 0 and very large).

 > ./scripts/scriptBiplotTSV.R -z 2 STSite demo_input/Test-Biplot.tsv

+## scriptConvertBetweenBiomeAndPCL.py ##
+The script allows one to convert between PCL and BIOME file formats.

+A. The minimal call to convert from BIOME file to a PCL file or visa versa.
+This call provides which metadata entry is the sample id and which is the last listed metadata in a pcl file before the data measurements.
+If there are no metadata and only a metadata id then -l is not required.

+> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study demo_input/Test.biome
+> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study demo_input/Test.pcl

+The case where there are no metadata, just sample IDs

+> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test_no_metadata.biome
+> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test_no_metadata.pcl

+B. Although the output file name can be automatically generated, the output file name can be given if needed.

+> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test.biome CustomFileName.pcl
+> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test.pcl CustomFileName.biome

+C. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.

+> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study -f , demo_input/Test.biome
+> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study -f , demo_input/Test.pcl